To access our API, your application must authenticate. We use the OAuth2 client credentials flow.

 curl --request POST \

---url 'https://api.paysway.io/oauth2/token' \
+--url 'https://api.paysway.dev/oauth2/token' \

 --header 'Content-Type: application/x-www-form-urlencoded' \